 Students must submit a research paper in the history of science and a research paper in the philosophy of science.
 Evaluations of papers will be limited to a master's pass/fail.
 A master's pass on both papers is required for the MA degree.

-No more than two (non-HPS) 1000-level courses may count towards the MA degree.
+For students entering before Fall 2017 no more than two (non-HPS) 1000-level courses may count towards the MA degree.
 (No pre-1000-level courses can be used to satisfy the degree requirements.
 No HPS courses at the 1000-level can count.)
+For stuedents entering Fall 2017 or later, no 1000-level courses can be used to satisfy degree requirements.

 A minimum of 30 credit hours.